 Hanoi Flag Tower

-Built from 1805 – 1812 under the reign of Emperor Gia Long, the tower is officially called “Kỳ Đài” (Vietnamese: Kỳ means Flag; Đài means Tower), located on the southern part of Thang Long Imperial Citadel.
+Built from 1805 to 1812 under the reign of Emperor Gia Long, the tower is officially called “Kỳ Đài” (Vietnamese: Kỳ means Flag; Đài means Tower), located in the southern part of the Thang Long Imperial Citadel.

-The Hanoi Flag Tower has a tower-like structure, 41 meters high, consisting of three base floors and a pole body, inside the flag there are stairs leading to the top.
-The top of the tower is an octagonal building, in the middle there is a tall round pillar, which is where the flagpole is placed.
+The Hanoi Flag Tower is a tower-like structure, 41 meters high, consisting of three base floors and a pole.
+Inside the flag, there are stairs leading to the top.
+The top of the tower is an octagonal building, and in the middle is a tall, round pillar where the flagpole is mounted.

-During more than two centuries of existence, Hanoi Flag Tower has witnessed many heroic moments of the capital.
+For more than two centuries, Hanoi Flag Tower has witnessed many heroic moments in the capital.
 The image of this special project was solemnly printed on the first currency issued by the State Bank of Vietnam.

 Main Gate

-The Main Gate (Vietnamese: Đoan Môn) is the southern main gate leading into the ancient Forbidden City of Thang Long (one of the old name of Hanoi).
-This is the most imposing building in the complex of relics belonging to Thang Long Imperial Citadel.
+The Main Gate (Vietnamese: Đoan Môn) is the southern main gate leading into the ancient Forbidden City of Thang Long (an old name for Hanoi).
+This is the most imposing building in the complex of relics belonging to the Thang Long Imperial Citadel.

-Built in the Le Dynasty and renovated in the Nguyen Dynasty, the Main Gate has 5 symmetrical stone arched gates running through the Imperial Citadel’s divine axis.
-The largest middle door is reserved for the Emperor, the other doors are also for mandarins and princes of the country who are forbidden to enter and leave the palace.
+Built in the Le Dynasty and renovated in the Nguyen Dynasty, the Main Gate features 5 symmetrical stone arches along the Imperial Citadel’s divine axis.
+The largest middle door is reserved for the Emperor; the other doors are also for mandarins and princes of the country, who are forbidden to enter and leave the palace.

 Kinh Thien Palace